-2)- Then click on ”Public Services” Tab to find ”Pay Fines” Box as shown in the screen shot.
+2)- Then click on the ”Public Services” Tab to find the ”Pay Fines” Box as shown in the screenshot.

-3)- In this box you will press ”Start Service” button.
+3)- In this box, you will press the ”Start Service” button.

-5)- You will enter captcha code and click on search button after putting your visa file number details.
+5)- You will enter the captcha code and click on the search button after putting your visa file number details.

-The procedure of checking overstay fine in UAE is completed, now you can see your fine.
+The procedure of checking the overstay fine in UAE is completed, now you can see you’re fine.

 Immigration rules and their execution is very strict in the UAE to manage a huge number of immigrants.
 You have to care for these rules to avoid heavy fines and other punishments.